 A guide to French cheeses

 Had I but all the world’s cheeses, and time!
 One could easily try one new French cheese every day for a year, and still not sample them all.
 The choice can be overwhelming, whether at your local fromagerie (cheese shop) or corner market.
 Although you can often find a selection of younger artisanal cheeses in your local market, the best cheeses will be sold in a specialty cheese shop or from a cheese stand at your local farmer’s market.
 If your French is up to the task, develop a relationship with the cheesemonger and they will steer you to the perfectly ripe cheeses.
-Don’t be surprised if they ask you exactly when you plan to serve the cheese, as they can determine the ripeness down to the hour.
+They may ask you exactly when you plan on serving the cheese; they can determine the ripeness down to the hour.

 Unlike wine, few cheese labels prominently display their region of origin, so it is up to you to figure it out.
 I suggest you try a variety of textures, from hard to gooey, and from all milk choices (cow, goat, sheep, or a combination).
 Be sure to let them come to room temperature before serving, or you’ll lose out on many of their aromas and flavours.

-This hard cow’s milk cheese is made in eastern France.
-It gets nuttier in flavour and more complex as it ages, so look for one aged 12–18 months to really see what this cheese is about.
+This hard cow’s milk cheese comes from eastern France.
+It gets nuttier in flavor and more complex as it ages, so look for one aged 12–18 months to really see what this cheese is about.
 It goes well with many different wines, especially Pinot Noirs from Beaune.

 Soft little rounds made from goat’s cheese, these get gooey when ripe, with a savoury sweetness rivalling a great Brie.
 They come from Aquitaine, where you will also find Bordeaux.
 Spread on toast points or just lick them off your fingers, and wash them down with a champagne made from Pinot Noir.